-When you have completed all relevant and mandatory information, please select 'submit' to lodge your nomination.
+When you have completed the form, select 'submit' to lodge your nomination.

-We will contact you in writing to advise you of the outcome of your nomination.
+We will contact you in writing to let you know the outcome of your nomination.

-If the nominated PPR beneficiary dies, or ceases to use and occupy the land as their PPR, you must notify us in writing within one month of the event occurring.
+If the nominated PPR beneficiary dies, or stops using or occupying the land as their PPR, you must notify us in writing within one month of the event occurring.
 Penalties can apply if you don't.

-If another beneficiary then uses the land as their PPR, you can notify us of a subsequent PPR beneficiary by making another nomination.
+If another beneficiary then uses the land as their PPR, you can notify us by making another nomination.